shish/cinema/README.md

 ## Media setup:

-Use `encode.sh` to convert `.mp4` to a variety of HLS streams with different quality settings that the client can then select from based on bandwidth.
+Use `encode.sh` to convert videos to a variety of HLS streams with different quality settings that the client can then select from based on bandwidth.

 ```